nandans-summer-camp/data-warehousing-creating-tables/README.md

 3. Commit the new `.sql` file and push it to the repo to turn in the assignment.

 You probably want to first go through the [tutorial.md](tutorial.md) file, which runs you through a tutorial on how to A) run a Postgres server B) connect to a Postgres server C) write SQL queries to create databases and tables and D) write those queries into a file and run that file against a server.

+Please make sure the file works!!
+You can do that by running all the queries in the file against your Postgres server and ensuring that it gets everything set up the way you want.
+Details in the tutoral about how to do that.